cstuder/parse-hydrodaten/README.md

 The parser also ignores the `Var` attribute of the parameters.

 Both data is stored in this XML, no metadata.
 Encoding is UTF-8.
+Timezone is Europe/Zurich (GMT+2).

 ```xml
 <?xml version='1.0' encoding='utf-8'?>